shivanireddy13/project2/README.md

 # An Analysis of Formula One 2022's Best Race
-This project visualizes the Brazilian Grand Prix 2022.
+This project visualizes the Brazilian Grand Prix of 2022.

 ## Summary
 This data is my attempt to understand a race weekend that was thrilling to experience.
 I visualized some of its best moments, including Kevin Magnussen's shock pole, Hamilton and Verstappen's collision and Russell's win.